 Once visibility is achieved, you should begin the enforcement of security in the environment.
-The first and most basic step is to identify what security controls are REQUIRED in the organization.
 Each organization can vary significantly with its security posture, and security mandates, from moderate to very strict.

 To ensure adoption and security adherence while minimizing business impact, you should start with a small subset of policies that are deemed "MUST HAVES."
 These non-negotiable rules should include the guardrails that are most important to the SecOps team and organization as a whole.